C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

     * *There is a Contact Us link at the bottom of every page (apart from the contact us page) to ensure that the website is in line with current trends and user expectations.*
 10. It would be good to be able to easily check out the clubs presence on social media to give me a further idea as to who trains there
     * *There are links at the bottom of every page to the clubs presence on social media sites Facebook, twitter, Instagram and YouTube.*
+---
+# Problems and fixes
+1. Footer responsive design problem.
+The wireframe designs showed that the 'contact us' link was required to appear on the left and  the social links on the right (in the desktop view) whilst on the mobile view they were required to stack with the ‘contact us' link appearing below the social links.
+Originally the 'contact us' content appeared first in the html and then the social links *ul* list and using the bootstrap Grid classes ‘mr-auto’ and ‘col-auto’ to display them far left and right.
+However in the mobile view it then displayed the ‘contact us’ link on top of the social media icons contrary to the wireframe and the assumed user flow.
+* *Fixed by: Rearranging the html by coding the ‘contact us’ link after the social links *ul* list and then gave the ‘contact us’ section a Bootstrap Grid class of ‘order-md-1’ and the social media icons the class of ‘order-md-2’.*